giulianosrebuli/attiny85-temp-hum-sensor-rf/README.md

 Feel free to use as you please, and improvements are welcome.

-This inicial code is just a initial desing, as the intention is to add RF support and it is not done yet.
 A hardware desing board will be included as well.
 I will update the repo as soon it is ready.